-Acceptance into the Laboratory Science Program at UPMC Susquehanna is based on the strength of a student's academic record, reference letters and a personal interview.
+Acceptance into the Laboratory Science Program at UPMC Willliamsport is based on the strength of a student's academic record, reference letters and a personal interview.
 Applicants for admission into the program will receive equal consideration regardless of race, color, religious or sexual preference, ethnic or national origin, age or sex.

 Application Deadlines & Interviews